NathanKell/CrossFeedEnabler/CrossFeedEnabler/Readme_CFE.txt

 =================
 Changelog:
 =================
+v3.2
+*Recompiled for KSP 0.90 (thanks to Padishar for fixes)

 v3.1
 *Recompiled for KSP 0.25
 *Turns off crossfeed on Squad radial decouplers to prevent weird things from happening.
 The pylon, however, still has it, so you can still make droptanks (or just use a fuel line).